 The Beverage People is a Santa Rosa company that has provided home brewers with everything they need since 1981.
 They have materials and advice for making beer, wine, cheese, olives and much more, at home.

-In the early years, she says, women said they didn’t like beer, but she thought it was because all they ever tasted was a bit of warm Bud from their friends’ glass.
+In the early years, says Judy, many women would say they didn’t like beer, but she thought it could be because all they ever tasted was a bit of warm Bud from a friend’s glass.
 She would introduce women to other beers, such as dark beers, which are easier to drink than lagers.
 Once, she served a beer to Fritz Maytag, which he liked, and he didn’t realize it was Liberty Ale.
 Then he said, this is the reason why he started brewing it.

 Today Judy Ashworth feels like a proud grandma of the beer business.
 She has even taught on beer education cruises in Europe.
 She has been a national beer judge and was on the board of directors of the Great American Beer Festival.